masa-finance/docs/docs/masa-subnet/setup/8-run-protocol.md

 docker-compose logs -f masa-node
 ```

+Head to **[our form](xhttps://docs.google.com/forms/d/e/1FAIpQLSc344bmJfWYcjAEyDdfKTorDsylEyNU-YppmhQNV89f90RK0w/viewform)** to request test Masa tokens on Sepolia.
 Send 1000 MASA and .01 sepoliaETH to the node's public key / wallet address.

-When the transactions have settled, you can stake
+When the transactions have settled, you can stake:

 ## Staking the Node